Graphic Arts Teacher: Job Description, Duties and Requirements

-Those interested in becoming a graphic arts teacher need to have a mind for creativity.
+Those interested in becoming graphic arts teachers need to have a mind for creativity.
 College-level teachers in this field prepare students to become graphic designers and artists.
-Hands-on instruction is given by graphic arts teachers - which prepare students to use advanced computer programs and software.
-Whether it's at the high school or collegiate level, these instructors incorporate graphic arts into their curriculum.
-Students who have an attention to detail can succeed in the teaching atmosphere.
-A minimum of a bachelor's degree is required to teach graphic arts to students.
+Hands-on instruction is given by graphic arts teachers - which prepares students to use advanced computer programs and software.
+Whether it's at the high school or collegiate level, these instructors must be efficient with the newest graphic art technology.
+A bachelor's degree is required to teach at the high school level while a minimum of a master's is required for postsecondary teachers

 Source: *U.S. Bureau of Labor Statistics

 Secondary and postsecondary graphic arts classes are the stepping stone for prospective graphic artists and designers.
 For some students, this is where they will decide to pursue a career in graphic arts.
 Teachers foster creativity while providing hands-on instruction in art and graphic design using traditional drawing techniques and the industry's popular software, audiovisual materials and books.

 High School Teachers

 Middle and high school teachers specialize in specific subjects, such as art, music, science or English.
 At a high school without a specific graphic arts program, an art teacher may be able to incorporate graphic arts into his or her curriculum.

 Giving career guidance to students at the secondary level is common practice for many instructors.
 They may also serve as homeroom teachers or study hall monitors.
 If an opportunity arises, a teacher may take students on a field trip to incorporate classroom learning with examples in the real world of design.